abinit/abinit/doc/mkdocs-tutorials/elastic.md

 Now we shall examine the results of the structural optimization run.
 As always, we should first examine the log file to make sure the run has terminated cleanly.
 There are a number of warnings, but none of them are apparently serious.
 Next, let us edit the output file, telast_1.out.

+{% dialog tests/tutorespfn/Refs/telast_1.out %}

 The first thing to look for is to see whether Abinit recognized the symmetry of the system.
 In setting up a new data file, it's easy to make mistakes, so this is a valuable check.
 We see

     DATASET    1 : space group P6_3 m c (#186); Bravais hP (primitive hexag.)